HlustikP/Imagy/README.md

 **Note** though that this way the underlying image data are only freed once the `Image` instance gets garbage collected, which triggers the underlying cpp-class's destructor.

-Image objects also have access to the `rescale` and `rescaleSync` functions, which return the calling object, so you might use them as follows:
+Image objects also have access to the `rescale` and `rescaleSync` methods, which return the calling object, so you might use them as follows:
 ```js
 const imagy = require('imagy');